DecentDudeDan/historyict/README.md

 ## Node server

 For the app to work you must run the backend in a seperate terminal.
-To run this server simply navigate to the app root directory and then run `node server.js`.
+To run this server simply navigate to the app root directory and then run `node server.js` or `npm run backend`.
 This server is configured to send a simple query every 10 seconds to keep the connection alive.

 ## Configuring mySQL

 In database.js there are 2 config setups, one that can be used to connect to the remote heroku database and one that I used to connect to my local one.
-To change which database it connect to simply edit the line `this.connection = mysql.createConnection(this.localConfig);` to
+To change which database it connects to simply edit the line `this.connection = mysql.createConnection(this.localConfig);` to
 `this.connection = mysql.createConnection(this.config);`